How To Stop Caring What Others Think About You

 Here’s how to fix that.

-1. Recognize That The Equation Is Unsolvable
+1. Realize That The Equation Is Unsolvable

 It’s simple: caring about everyone’s opinion is an unsolvable equation.